->> INTERNATIONAL TIMESHARE NEWS
+>> MIDWEST AND SOUTHERN USA TIMESHARE NEWS

 “If you haven’t got anything nice to say about anybody, come sit next to me.” -Alice Roosevelt Longworth

 Do you have tips or rumors you’d like to share (ANONYMOUSLY)?
 Something you’d like us to investigate or follow up on?
 CONTACT: email@example.com